urllib3/urllib3/docs/security.rst

 .. versionadded:: 1.11

-Certain Python platforms have limitations in their ``ssl`` module that limits the configuration that ``urllib3`` can apply.
+Certain Python platforms (specifically, versions of Python earlier than 2.7.9) have restrictions in their ``ssl`` module that limit the configuration that ``urllib3`` can apply.
 In particular, this can cause HTTPS requests that would succeed on more featureful platforms to fail.

 If you encounter this warning, it is strongly recommended you upgrade to a newer Python version, or that you use pyOpenSSL as described in the